shishishi123/shishishi123.github.io/_pages/about.md

   - /about.html
 ---

-I will join Washington University in St. Louis as a Postdoc Research Associate working with [Prof. Ning Zhang](https://engineering.washu.edu/faculty/Ning-Zhang.html).
+I will join the Department of Computer Science and Engineering at Washington University in St. Louis as a Postdoc Research Associate working with [Prof. Ning Zhang](https://engineering.washu.edu/faculty/Ning-Zhang.html).
 I got my Ph.D. in Computer Science at Virginia Tech in 2025, supervised by [Prof. Wenjing Lou](https://www.cnsr.ictas.vt.edu/WJLou.html) and [Prof. Yi Shi](https://sites.google.com/a/vt.edu/yi-shi/home).
 My research area is **network security and information privacy**.
 I am particularly interested in the topics related to wireless security, CPS and IoT security, and machine learning security and privacy.

 ## Education
 * B.S. in Communications Engineering, Beijing University of Posts and Telecommunications, 2015-2019